-- A new study from the NTP Laboratory that replicates how humans are exposed to arsenic through their whole lifetime found that mice exposed to low concentrations of arsenic in drinking water developed lung cancer.
+- A new study from the NTP Laboratory found that mice exposed to low concentrations of arsenic in drinking water developed lung cancer.

-- The NIEHS Superfund Research Program at the University of California, Berkeley, found increased incidence of lung and bladder cancer in adults exposed to arsenic early in life, even up to 40 years after high exposures ceased.
+- The NIEHS Superfund Research Program at the University of California, Berkeley, found an increased incidence of lung and bladder cancer in adults exposed to arsenic early in life.

 Mercury exposure usually comes from eating seafood, but dental amalgams are the main source of toxic buildup.
 According to studies, dental amalgams are responsible for at least 60-95% of mercury deposits in human tissues.

-Furthermore, because of its lipid solubility, mercury is absorbed in the gastrointestinal tract, making it easy to cross through the placental and blood-brain barriers.
+Furthermore, mercury is absorbed in the gastrointestinal tract, making it easy to cross through the placental and blood-brain barriers.
 Once absorbed, mercury can accumulate in the kidneys, neurological tissue and liver.